-Welcome to a new year of Grange Lecture Society’s TEN TALKS, which started in October 2024 and will end in March 2025.
-It is our 116th year, meeting as always at the Victoria Hall in Grange Town Centre.
+Welcome to a new year of Grange Lecture Society.
+In October we will start our 117th year.
+Our new Ten Talks programme for 2025-2026 has a range of different subject areas and, we feel, a good appeal to a wide audience of all ages.
 We gather at 7pm for a 7.15pm prompt start.
 We are holding our membership fee at £46 again for the season (with entry on the night for one-off Talks at £10).

 Kind regards,